Environment America Research & Policy Center

 The report, Carbon-Cutting Success Stories, looks at how businesses, cities and institutions in the Northeast and Mid-Atlantic states are embracing clean energy as a way to create new opportunities and to save money.
 The success of the region’s efforts to cut power plant pollution should give the whole nation confidence as it prepares to implement the Clean Power Plan and the Paris Climate Agreement, ratified by China and the United States earlier in September.

 The report presents seven stories, ranging from a winery to a hospital to a low-income housing project – all of which are affected by global warming and have benefited in several ways by cutting carbon pollution.
-It also looks at the nation’s first offshore wind farm at Block Island in Rhode Island as an example for how the region can generate increasing amounts of pollution-free energy.

 “Climate change threatens Smuttynose on a number of different levels,” said Peter Egelston, President and Co-Founder of Smuttynose Brewing Company in New Hampshire, one of the companies profiled in the report.
 “Our coastal headquarters means we’re vulnerable to sea level rise, which all modeling shows to be true.
 More directly, we can’t brew beer without malting quality barley and hops, two specialized agricultural products that need consistent growing conditions.”